Young Hyacinth

 Young Hyacinth is a prequel to the British sitcom Keeping Up Appearances, written by original writer Roy Clarke.
-The one-off special, set some forty years before the events of Keeping Up Appearances, follows the early life of Hyacinth Walton (later Bucket), as she desperately attempts to better her sisters and dad.
+The one-off special, set some forty years before the events of Keeping Up Appearances, follows the early life of Hyacinth Walton (later Bucket), as she desperately attempts to better her sisters and father.
 The special premiered on 2 September 2016 on BBC One as part of the BBC Landmark Sitcom Season.
-Patricia Routledge, who originated the role of Hyacinth, was critical of the BBC’s decision to make this prequel, saying “Why are they doing this sort of thing, they must be desperate.”
+Patricia Routledge, who originated the role of Hyacinth, was critical of the BBC’s decision to make this prequel, saying “Why are they doing this sort of thing?
+They must be desperate.”